 The development of a comprehensive information security program was already in motion at UCR, demonstrating the University's proactive commitment to safeguarding its valuable data and systems.
 However, the UC President's letter has introduced a renewed sense of urgency into the implementation of this program.

 The letter's firm deadlines and potential consequences for non-compliance underscore the critical importance of cybersecurity in today's digital landscape.
 As such, the successful execution of UCR's security program now necessitates the active cooperation and participation of all faculty, staff, and students.
-Everyone plays a crucial role in maintaining a secure digital environment, and collective efforts are essential to protect our research and personal data, prevent cyberattacks, and ensure the continued success of the University's mission.
+As highlighted by the Provost, everyone plays a crucial role in maintaining a secure digital environment, and collective efforts are essential to protect our research and personal data, prevent cyberattacks, and ensure the continued success of the University's mission.

 Select a tab below to view key takeaways from the letter and UCR's planned response: